koyelbasu/smart-campus-lost-find/README.md

-# Smart Campus Lost & Found System
+# 🎒Smart Campus Lost & Found System

 A full-stack web application designed to help college students report, search, and match lost and found items on campus.
 Built with React, TypeScript, and Supabase.
 ### URL: https://smartcampuslostfoundwebsite.lovable.app/